Pierce College Facade

 What is PACE?

-The Program for Accelerated College Education (PACE) is special Pierce College program designed to provide students with the ability to graduate in two years.
+The Program for Accelerated College Education (PACE) is a special Pierce College program designed to provide students with the ability to graduate in two years.
+This long-standing Pierce College program was designed to assist older students, re-entry students, and working adults in achieving their academic goals.
 We know life can be busy; therefore, we designed a program to help you achieve your career and academic goals.

 • PACE classes follow the CSU & IGETC GE certified plans that can be applied to ANY Associate Degree for Transfer program.